 Tesamorelin is a synthetic GHRH (Growth Hormone Releasing Hormone) analog.
 It stimulates your own pituitary to produce more growth hormone — specifically in a way that preferentially reduces visceral adipose tissue (VAT), the deep belly fat most linked to metabolic disease.

-FDA approved (Egrifta).
+FDA approved (Egrifta SV / WR).
 Prescription-only.
 WADA prohibited (S2).
-Available through compounding pharmacies and research suppliers.
+Available through compounding pharmacies and research suppliers; compounded availability is increasingly contested as Theratechnologies pursues FDA enforcement.

 Unlike GLP-1s which produce general weight loss, tesamorelin preferentially mobilizes visceral adipose tissue via IGF-1-mediated lipolysis — while preserving or increasing lean mass.